 According to a 2012 study conducted by the UCLA Center for Health and Policy, there has been a 40% increase in demand in food banks since 2008.
 According to the Second Harvest Food Bank, the largest food bank network in the country, even those who are college educated professional couples have turned to food banks and local pantries.

 Food Stamps Programs Alone Inadequate For Many

 In June of 2012, The United States Department of Agriculture (U.S.D.A.) reported that nearly 47 million, or about one in about five Americans currently receive food stamp assistance.
 A figure that has increased by as much as 50% over the past few years.
 Yet the amount you can receive in food stamps per individual family member is extremely limited.
 In most cases, the national food stamp program known as SNAP (Supplemental Nutrition Assistance Program) provides only about $4.50 worth of food per day per recipient.
 A slim sum indeed.

 Fortunately, where food-stamps are insufficient to reduce hunger, there are hundreds of food banks and pantries across the nation to make up the difference.
-The problem however is that income levels keep falling while the poverty rate remains static at about 15 percent according the newly released 2011 Census report issued in September of 2012.
+The problem, however, is that income levels keep falling while the poverty rate remains static at about 15 percent according to the newly released 2011 Census report issued in September of 2012.

 Food Bank Distribution – A Network of Help

 Food banks and pantries provide low income and homeless people with fresh food and nutritional meals.